 - Vision therapy: Vision therapy is a type of physical therapy that trains the eyes and brain to work together.
 It can be effective in treating certain types of strabismus.

 - Surgery: If it is severe and cannot be corrected with other treatments, surgery may be necessary.
-During the surgery, the eye muscles are adjusted to improve alignment.
+During the surgery, the eye muscles adjusted to improve alignment.

 Living with Strabismus